Here’s how to feel happier by using the simple tools below to improve your Emotional Set Point.

 Then you can reach for better feeling thoughts and emotions and move your Emotional Set Point up the scale to a more positive state.
 Whatever you focus on is what you get more of.

 The techniques below will help you improve your Emotional Set Point and so feel happier.

 It helps to remind yourself of the things that make you feel good.
 Then you can call on them easily whenever you notice your mood and emotions are in the bottom half of the scale.
 You can write a list of things you like, memories or activities that make you happy and make you feel good.

 Then you can use these to bring in pockets of joy to your day, to help you move up the scale a couple of places whenever you have a blip in your mood.
+This is how you can pivot your mood back to a positive one when something happens that you don’t like.
 Finding something to laugh at is the quickest and most effective way to instantly boost your mood.
 What’s more, smiling, even when you don’t feel like it, triggers the body to start producing feel good hormones.
 Read more about: The health benefits of laughter

 First make a list

-You could start by making a list of around 15 things that bring you joy, or make you laugh.
+You could start by making a list of around 15 things that help you be happy, or make you laugh.
 Then, whenever you notice your low mood, you can choose to soothe yourself with thoughts of these things you like.
 Just a simple change in what you are focusing your attention on moves you up the emotional scale towards more positives.
 And so you start to feel better and improve your Emotional and Vibrational Set Point.
 For example:

 - Singing along with a song you love

 - Dancing round the kitchen (I like to do that with the dog!)

 - Listening to music that makes you feel good